 I have a love/hate relationship with musical reaction videos.
-There are kids reacting to heavy metal (or The Beatles), vocal teachers and opera singers reacting to rock vocalists, millennials reacting to classic rock, and on and on.
-Some of these are quite moving, for instance, a 20-something hearing Zep's "Since I've Been Loving You" for the first time or a vocal teacher reacting to a Black Metal vocalist's cookie monster growl.
+There are kids reacting to heavy metal (or The Beatles), vocal teachers and opera singers reacting to rock vocalists, millennials reacting to classic rock, people of different cultures reacting to American junk food, and on and on.
+Some of these are quite moving, for instance, a 20-something hearing Zep's "Since I've Been Loving You" for the first time, or a vocal teacher reacting to a Black Metal vocalist's cookie monster growl.

-In these two videos, Heline, a classical flutist and music teacher, listens to Jethro Tull's Ian Anderson performing "Bouree" at a 1969 concert and then she listens and reacts to a performance from 1976.
+In the above two videos, Heline, a classical flutist and music teacher, listens to Jethro Tull's Ian Anderson performing "Bouree" at a 1969 concert and then she listens and reacts to a performance from 1976.

-Personally, I always thought his playing was inspired and his playing, vocalizing, singing and playing, and his other stage antics (the goofy one-legged stance) were a perfect example of "the street finding its own uses for things," using technology in ways in which it was never intended.
-As with all things artistic, your mileage may vary.
+Personally, I always thought his playing, vocalizing, singing were inspired.
+All that and stage antics (the goofy one-legged stance) were a perfect example of "the street finding its own uses for things" — using the technology in ways in which it was never intended.